iotricity/Sleur-o-Buy/README.md

 ## How to use the script?
 Copy the source code, open the Pine Script Editor in TradingView and past the code in the editor.
 Save the script as Sleur-o-Buy.
 Add the indicator by clicking on Indicators in the top toolbar.
-Select My Scripts and click Sleur-oBuy to add theindicator to your chart.
+Select My Scripts and click Sleur-o-Buy to add theindicator to your chart.

 ## What is shown?